MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-overview.md

 ## Considerations and limitations

-- Power BI Desktop is not aware of changes made with other tools or applications.
+- Power BI Desktop isn't aware of changes made with other tools or applications.
 Changes made by using external tools require you to restart Power BI Desktop before those changes are shown.
 - Sensitivity labels aren't supported with Power BI projects.
 - Download PBIX isn't supported for workspaces with Git integration.
 - Diagram view is ignored when editing models in the Service.